 Concerning Deletion of Borders in Contemporary Bio-Discourse.

-Centre for Bioethics Department of Philosophy and Applied Philosophy University of St. Cyril and Methodius in Trnava in cooperation with Institute for Research in Social Communication Slovak Academy of Sciences cordially invite you to attend the Interantional Symposium Promises and Perils of Emerging Technologies for Human Condition.
+Centre for Bioethics UCM, Department of Philosophy and Applied Philosophy University of St. Cyril and Methodius in Trnava in cooperation with Institute for Research in Social Communication Slovak Academy of Sciences cordially invite you to attend the Interantional Symposium Promises and Perils of Emerging Technologies for Human Condition.

 The Internationl Symposium Promises and Perils of Emerging Technologies for Human Condition was funded by Slovak Research and Development Agency (SRDA/APVV) grant No. APVV 379-12.